Rape culture: Effects on men

-Toxic masculinity—a concept first posited by some feminist scholars—is a term describing a number of negative traits and expectations burdening men in society.
+Toxic masculinity —a concept that began to be used in the mythopoetic men's movement— is a term describing a number of negative traits and expectations burdening men in society.

 Society has strict notions regarding males and how they are supposed to act.
 However, when males are the victims of sexual assault people often do not believe them.
 Many people do not believe that men can be victims, as they are often the perpetrators of sexual assault.
 Men are portrayed as strong, tolerant and emotionally resilient to these kinds of actions.
 Male victims of rape are often blamed and told that they allowed it to happen because they did not fight hard enough.
 This concept of how men are supposed to act has created strict notions of how men are supposed to present themselves.
 When men come forward and report the assault, they are often met with dismissal, and rejection by authority figures and medical practitioners.
 Often men have trouble when it comes to vulnerability and when men come forward with their assault, authority figures will often treat them with little respect as their masculinity has been questioned.

 After a male has experienced a sexual assault, there have been many reported incidences of negative effects—such as suicidal thoughts, depressive episodes, sexual dysfunction, feelings of worthlessness, extreme anxiety and guilt—which end up putting a strain on their future relationships.
 This shows that females and males have similar reactions to the trauma associated with rape victims.

-While sexual assault upon men by other men has been seen as mainly existing in prisons; it does not take place only among incarcerated men.
+While sexual assault upon men by other men has been seen as mainly existing in prisons, it does not take place only among incarcerated men.
 Mitchell et al. (1999) presented that male rape takes place among male college students who were either forced or pressured into sexual acts.
 When it comes to male sexual assault, gay men are more likely to be rape victims and will not be treated as fairly as a lesbian in the judicial system.
 Rumney (2009) mentions how homosexuals and the gay community are at risk of becoming rape and sexual assault victims.
 In addition, Rumney suggests that being labeled as homosexual increases their risk of being a victim of sexual assault.
 When a male is sexually assaulted and labeled as homosexual it can create negative attributes and unjust treatment in the criminal justice system.
 Rumney also found that homosexual males are more willing to report a rape rather than heterosexual males.

 Chapleau, Oswald, & Russel (2008) address how we need to break down the gender differences in rape myths and learn to accept that it happens to both sexes.
 When it comes to how societies function on a social and ideological basis, due to the fact that males and females experience the same negative effects of rape, we need to start addressing and breaking down rape myths.
 Whatley and Riggio (1993) also found that males more than females tend to blame the victim, even when victims are male.